skinkade/p6-Crypt-Bcrypt/README.md

 LibraryMake is redistributed with this module under the terms of the MIT license.
 See the [LICENSE](ext/LibraryMake/LICENSE) and the header of [LibraryMake.pm6](ext/LibraryMake/LibraryMake.pm6) for details.

-This module is licensed under the terms of the Mozilla Public License Version 2.0.
+This module is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.